10 Ways To Use Paper Around The House To Put The Horror In Halloween

 This is a simple activity but a fun one, nevertheless.
 You can make a room a lot more fun by drawing and colouring in your own spooky characters and objects and sticking them up throughout your house.
 The Love Paper Halloween Colouring sheets are a great way to get you started.

 Once you are done with all the crafts you’ve made, make sure you keep them for next year or put them in your recycling bin!

-Did you know that in Europe, we have a paper recycling rate of 72%?
-Find out more paper facts here.
+Did you know that in Europe, we have a paper recycling rate of 74% and an even higher 83% for paper packaging?
+Find out more sustainable facts about paper here!

 Join The Paper Chain!